Tore422/DAT355_First_BX_Assignment/README.md

 The get(X, Y) function will result in the intersection of the two given sets.<br>
 Going from the source to the view is therefore rather easy, but going from the view and back to the source directly,<br>
-becomes impossible, as we only have the values that appear in both X and Y, while the rest of the information was lost in the transformation.<br>
+becomes impossible, as we only have the values that appear in both X and Y,<br>
+while the rest of the information was lost in the transformation.<br>

 The put((X, Y), Z') function will result in a pair (What is in both Z' and (what is in X, but not in Y), what is in Z' and in Y).<br>
 Applying a change to the view Z, will modify the source pair (X, Y),<br>